Jonarzz/jonarzz.github.io/_posts/2019-12-03-OOP-project-structure.md

 [React](https://reactjs.org/) or [Python](https://www.python.org/) probably would be
 more suitable for the aforementioned purposes.

-Similarly in just Java world **there is a ton of tools and libraries and choosing the right ones for the project is an important thing to do** at the very start and during the development.
+Similarly, in just Java world **there is a ton of tools and libraries and choosing the right ones for the project is an important thing to do** at the very start and during the development.
 Lots of code has been written and there are so many open source and free to use projects that there is no point in writing everything from scratch.
 Of course, it's worth knowing how they work or even write some similar tools to learn, but in the end using appropriate tools and frameworks can save us a lot of time and trouble.
 On the other hand, multiplicity of such projects often makes it hard to come up with a good choice at the very beginning.
-It all comes with experience, so if you can use your IT colleagues' knowledge at the univeristy or at work - do it!
+It all comes with experience, so if you can use your IT colleagues' knowledge at the university or at work - do it!
 You can find a vast list of Java frameworks [here](https://github.com/akullpp/awesome-java).
 Usually the best idea is to just look up the Internet - blog posts and articles - to find the best tool for your purpose - [here's](https://hackr.io/blog/java-frameworks) an example.